shan-emacs/emacs-packages-mirrors/melpa/org-mime-readme.txt

 Quick start:
 Write a message in message-mode, make sure the mail body follows org format.
-Before sending mail, run `M-x org-mime-htmlize' to convert the body to html, then send the mail as usual.
+Run `org-mime-edit-mail-in-org-mode' to edit mail in a special edit with `org-mode'.
+Run `org-mime-htmlize' to convert the plain text mail to html mail.
+Run `org-mime-revert-to-plain-text-mail' if you want to restore to plain text mail.

 Setup (OPTIONAL):
 You might want to bind this to a key with something like the